code-lab-org/nost-tools/docs/source/documents/TB/TB.rst

-Science Technology Office (ESTO) Advanced Information Systems Technology (AIST) program envisions future Earth science missions with distributed sensors (nodes) interconnected by a communications fabric that enables dynamic and intelligent operations [1].
-Some NOS concepts resemble systems-of-systems or collaborative systems where operational authority is distributed among multiple systems, necessitating new methods for systems engineering and design to cope with more decentralized control over constituent systems [2].
+Science Technology Office (ESTO) Advanced Information Systems Technology (AIST) program envisions future Earth science missions with distributed sensors (nodes) interconnected by a communications fabric that enables dynamic and intelligent operations [1]_.
+Some NOS concepts resemble systems-of-systems or collaborative systems where operational authority is distributed among multiple systems, necessitating new methods for systems engineering and design to cope with more decentralized control over constituent systems [2]_.

-The New Observing Strategies Testbed (NOS-T, verbalized as "en oh es tee") is a computational environment to develop, test, mature, and socialize new operating concepts and technology for NOS.
+The New Observing Strategies Testbed (NOS-T) is a computational environment to develop, test, mature, and socialize new operating concepts and technology for NOS.
 NOS-T provides infrastructure to integrate and orchestrate user-contributed applications for system-of-systems test cases with true distributed control over constituent systems.
 The overall concept, illustrated in Figure 1, interconnects individual user applications and a NOS-T manager